 Click OK to close the message.

-Click a location, and in the Save As dialog, open the Save As type list and click Word 97-2003.
+Click File > Save As, click a location, and in the Save As dialog, open the Save As Type list and click PowerPoint 97-2003.